liferay/liferay-docs/discover/portal/articles/120-search/00-intro.markdown

 +$$$

 **Search Modularization:** If you're upgrading from an earlier @product@ version, you'll expect the embedded search bar to be the entry into the Search application.
-However, the search functionality is modularized now, and the Search Bar is its own widget now.
-See the
-[article on new search features](/discover/portal/-/knowledge_base/7-1/whats-new-with-search) for more information.
+However, the search functionality is modularized now, and the Search Bar is a standalone application.
+See the [article on new search features](/discover/portal/-/knowledge_base/7-1/whats-new-with-search) for more information.

 $$$

-A results page is displayed.
+After search is triggered, a results page is displayed.
 If there are hits to search engine documents, you'll see them as search results in the right hand column.
 In the left hand column you'll see search facets.

 ![Figure 3: Results are displayed in the Search Results portlet.](../../images/search-results.png)